LogoPatentFig AI

 The traditional workflow for creating these is tedious: a founder writes a technical memo, an attorney drafts the steps, and an illustrator spends hours in Visio or AutoCAD trying to make it look "patent-formal."

-PatentFig streamlines this by leveraging AI to transform raw technical logic into a formal process flow.
+PatentFig AI streamlines this by leveraging AI to transform raw technical logic into a formal process flow.
 By inputting your method descriptions, the tool automatically organizes the sequence of operations into a logical hierarchy, ensuring the flow is linear and easy for an examiner to follow.

 This automation allows for rapid iteration.
 If the engineering team tweaks the logic during the drafting phase, the flowchart can be updated in seconds rather than sent back to a third-party drawing service for a multi-day turnaround.